 Premium payment due date and grace period

 The Premium is due on the first day of the month.
-If you do not pay the Premium within 10 days after the due date, we will mail you a Premium delinquency notice.
+If you do not pay the Premium by the first day of any given month, we will mail you a Premium delinquency notice.
 If the Premium is not paid by the last day of the grace period specified in the notice, your coverage will be terminated with no further notice on the last day of the month through which Premium was paid.
+The grace period shall be no less than 10 calendar days.
 We reserve the right to suspend Claims processing for members who have not paid their Premiums.
 Making a partial Premium payment is considered a failure to pay the Premium.
 If we do not send you the Premium delinquency notice specified above, we will continue the Contract in effect, without payment of Premium, until we provide such notice.

 Advance premium tax credit grace period

 Premium is due on the first day of the month.
-If you have a Marketplace plan and receive a tax credit that helps you pay your Premium (Advance Premium Tax Credit), and do not pay your Premium within 10 days of the due date in any given month, you will enter a “grace period” of three consecutive months.
+If you have a Marketplace plan and receive a tax credit that helps you pay your Premium (Advance Premium Tax Credit), and do not pay your Premium by the first day of any given month, you will enter a “grace period” of three consecutive months.